wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

       table and keyspace names (want to pass around URIs and not strings).
 - TODO: Do we need to make an interface for MetadataRestorer and then create HBase and C* versions?
   - Could have a static "get" method in KijiMetaTable that can get the appropriate restorer
+- TODO: Add the column name translation business (I've been skipping that for now).

 Open questions